Rosalind Picard: Affective computing

 Imagine your robot entering the kitchen as you prepare breakfast for guests.
 The robot looks happy to see you and greets you with a cheery "Good morning."
 You mumble something it does not understand.
 It notices your face, vocal tone, smoke above the stove, and your slamming of a pot into the sink, and infers that you do not appear to be having a good morning.
 Immediately, it adjusts its internal state to "subdued", which has the effect of lowering its vocal pitch and amplitude settings, eliminating cheery behavioral displays, and suppressing unnecessary conversation.
 Suppose you exclaim, "Ow!!" yanking your hand from the hot stove, rushing to run your fingers under cold water, adding "I can't believe I ruined the sauce."
 While the robot's speech recognition may not have high confidence that it accurately recognized all of your words, its assessment of your affect and actions indicates a high probability that you are upset and maybe hurt.

 In such a situation, it is necessary for the robots to understand the emotional aspects of humans in order to better serve their intended purpose.

 Her work has influenced many fields beyond computer science, ranging from video games to law.
 One critic, Aaron Sloman, described the book as having a "bold vision" that will inspire some and irritate others.
 Other critics emphasize the importance of the work in establishing a framework for the field as a whole.
 Picard responded to Sloman's review by saying, "I don't think the review captures the flavor of the book.
 However, he does raise interesting points, as well as potential misunderstandings, both of which I am grateful for the opportunity to comment on".

-In 2009, Picard co-founded Affectiva, along with Rana el Kaliouby, and became the company's chief scientist for the next four years.
+In 2009, Picard co-founded Affectiva Inc, along with Rana el Kaliouby, and became the company's chief scientist for the next four years.
 The company was based on technologies the two began developing at the Affective Computing Research Group within the MIT Media Lab.

-In 2013, Picard co-founded Empatica, Inc, a business creating wearable sensors and analytics to help people understand and communicate physiological changes involved in emotion.
-Her team showed that physiological changes in the emotion system could help identify seizures that might be life-threatening.
+In 2013, Picard co-founded Empatica Inc, a business creating wearable sensors and analytics to help people understand and communicate physiological changes involved in emotion.
+Her team showed that physiological changes in the emotion system could help identify seizures that might be life-threatening, and help alert a person to be present at such times, which may reduce the risk of death from seizures.